HL7NZ/hpi/input/pagecontent/Guidance.md

 #### An authorised user wants to update a PractitionerRole record
 * Scenario
-  * An authorised user wants to update an employee’s contact details or change the end date of a practitioner role record.
+  * An authorised user wants to update an employee’s contact details or change the end date of a practitioner role record
   * *Note: No other updates are currently allowed*

 * Steps involved: